adamcharnock/django-su/README.rst

     # URL to redirect after the logout.
     # Default: "/"
-    SU_LOGOUT_REDIRECT_URL = "/dashboard/"
+    SU_LOGOUT_REDIRECT_URL = "/"

-    # A function to specify the perms that the user must have can use django_su
+    # A function specifying the permissions a user requires in order
+    # to use the django-su functionality.
     # Default: None
     SU_LOGIN_CALLBACK = "example.utils.su_login_callback"

     # A function to override the django.contrib.auth.login(request, user)
-    # function so you can set session data, etc.
+    # view, thereby allowing one to set session data, etc.
     # Default: None
     SU_CUSTOM_LOGIN_ACTION = "example.utils.custom_login"